bloominstituteoftechnology/Sprint-Challenge--Django-I/DeploymentExperiences.md

       STATIC_ROOT = os.path.join(BASE_DIR, 'static')

 The second build was successful but the application crashed.
 The log showed a ModuleNotFoundError for gettingstarted.
 The lesson learned here was do not copy and paste from guides without understanding why that step is needed.
-I previously copied the Profile from Heroku's Getting Started guide which tried to start up my app with gettingstarted.wsgi.
+I previously copied the `Procfile` from Heroku's Getting Started guide which tried to start up my app with gettingstarted.wsgi.
 The fix was to use my project name and call djorg.wsgi.